-In 2016 we went back for another New Zealand South Island road trip with some friends in tow, which was all part of a bigger 6-month round the world itinerary.
+In 2016 we went back for another take at the best road trip itinerary for New Zealand’s South Island with some friends in tow, which was all part of a bigger 6-month round the world itinerary.
 We hiked the Milford Track and saw more of the Catlins, Te Anau, and Queenstown.

-This country is larger than it looks and a New Zealand South Island itinerary in 14 days won’t cover the entirety of the South Island, unfortunately.
-When Jackson and I were making this itinerary we wanted to include Picton Ferry and Abel Tasman National Park, but there is too much to cover in a New Zealand South Island itinerary in 14 days.
+This country is larger than it looks and attempting a New Zealand South Island itinerary in 14 days won’t cover the entirety of the South Island, unfortunately.
+When Jackson and I were making this itinerary we wanted to include Picton Ferry and Abel Tasman National Park, but there is too much to cover in 14 days.

 So, the north of the South Island has been cut out.

 That said, if you want to see more of the Marlborough region and sample wines, eat mussels in Havelock, and hike in Abel Tasman, you can!
-We just thought the Catlins were prettier on a New Zealand South Island road trip.
+We just thought the Catlins were prettier, and made it the best way to travel the South Island.